Testament: The Bible in Animation

 Testament: The Bible in Animation is a 1996 British animated series that was produced by and shown on Sianel 4 Cymru (S4C).
 It was also shown on the BBC.
 It featured animated versions of stories from the Bible, each story using its own unique style of animation, including stop-motion animation.
 It ran for one series of nine episodes in the United Kingdom and won one Emmy, with three nominations, in the United States.
-It includes the song "Adiemus" as its intro.
+It includes the song "Adiemus" by Welsh composer Karl Jenkins as its intro.

 The show was produced by Christmas Films and S4C, who also created the 1992–1994 series Shakespeare: The Animated Tales and the 2000 film The Miracle Maker, sharing many of the same voice talents and styles of animation.